Aggrieved companies 'should go to court'

 She has been in demand from business TV channels, the Wall Street Journal and others seeking her perspective.

-She says she has been frustrated in the past by foreign companies backing away from confrontation, particularly when the Ministry of Commerce blocked Coca-Cola' Co's planned $2.4 billion takeover of juice maker China Huiyuan Juice Group Co Ltd in 2009.
+She says she has been frustrated in the past by foreign companies backing away from confrontation, particularly when the Chinese Ministry of Commerce blocked Coca-Cola's planned $2.4 billion (1.8 billion euros) takeover of Chinese juice maker Huiyuan in 2009.

 "At the time I hoped very much it would go to court.
 Both the parties did not want to do this.
 If they had gone to court a decision could have been made as to whether the ministry was correct."